byleonardlim/byleonardlim-web/content/case-studies/project-1.md

 Here's how it works for Allison:

-As she begins drafting a finding, the AI proactively suggests relevant evidence from across the document repository Each suggestion displays the exact paragraph and surrounding context, with confidence scores based on relevance With a single click, she can verify the source and incorporate the citation, maintaining a complete audit trail The system learns from her selections, continuously improving its suggestions for future findings
+- As she begins drafting a finding, the AI proactively suggests relevant evidence from across the document repository
+- Each suggestion displays the exact paragraph and surrounding context, with confidence scores based on relevance
+- With a single click, she can verify the source and incorporate the citation, maintaining a complete audit trail
+- The system learns required report formats and compliance standards, automatically handling structure and formatting so Allison can focus exclusively on delivering valuable insights to clients.

 The Microsoft Word plug-in features a clean sidebar showing color-coded evidence cards that Allison can quickly review without breaking her workflow.
-The interface integrates seamlessly with her existing tools—no switching between applications or learning complex new systems.
+The add-in integrates seamlessly with her familiar tools, no switching between applications or learning complex new systems.

 ![Test Image](/assets/images/case-studies/project-1/test-image.png)
+> "I used to spend entire afternoons just gathering material for a single section, now I complete full first drafts before lunch, with available issues properly backed and traceable." — Allison.

 The impact has been substantial and measurable:

-Report compilation time has decreased by 73%, transforming a 16-hour process into just over 4 hours Teams have seen a 92% reduction in citation errors during partner review Auditors can now process 3x more evidence documents per engagement without increasing work hours Client response time has improved by 68%, as auditors can instantly locate supporting evidence when questions arise
+- During limited beta testing, report compilation time decreased by 80%, transforming a 16-hour drafting process into just over 3 hours to produce a reviewable draft.

-"I used to spend entire afternoons just gathering material for a single section," Allison notes.
-"Now I complete full first drafts before lunch, with every claim properly backed and traceable."
+- Teams have seen a 70% reduction in citation errors during partner review.
+- Auditors can now process 2x faster per engagement on identifying the required issues to be raised in the Management Letter.

 ## Scaling Up
 While the solution initially targeted risk auditors, its success has accelerated adoption plans across the organization.
 Our implementation roadmap now includes:
-Near-term expansion (6-12 months)

-- Tax compliance audits (Q2 2025)
-- Financial statement audits (Q3 2025)
-- Regulatory compliance reviews (Q4 2025)
+- External auditor (Q4 2025)
+- Internal auditors (Q2 2026)

-Each new domain requires specialized training data and domain-specific citation models, which are being developed collaboratively with subject matter experts from each practice area.
-We've established a cross-functional "AI Training Guild" where audit specialists contribute their expertise to ensure the technology understands the nuances of different audit types.
+Each new domain requires specialized training data and domain-specific citation models developed collaboratively with subject matter experts, incorporating prior years' documents to train the model for a broader audience.